 Sciensano has been responsible for monitoring HIV and AIDS in Belgium since 1985.
-This surveillance makes it possible to assess the number of people infected with HIV and the proportion of those with AIDS.
+This surveillance allows to monitor the number of people infected with HIV and their care.

 HIV and AIDS